elundmark/yapymatrix/README.md

 ## Why

-Well, first of all, [The Matrix](https://www.imdb.com/title/tt0133093/) is the best Sci-Fi movie ever, and the green code rain alone inspired me like few other things ever have.
+Well, first of all, [The Matrix](https://www.imdb.com/title/tt0133093/) is the best Sci-Fi movie ever made, and the green code rain alone inspired me like few other things ever have.

 Yes, it's yet another matrix code generator.
 [Cmatrix](https://github.com/abishekvashok/cmatrix) is one of my favorite programs, but after a few days learning Python I thought to myself, __"Hey I could do this myself, maybe better, the right way"__.
 And I think I did okey.

 I've gone back to the source material, and tried to really figure out how to make it look like the original.
-The beautiful thing is, if you don't agree with the result, you can change it to your own liking! :-)
+The beautiful thing is, if you disagree with the result, you can change it to your own liking! :-)

 ## Usage